 This program is designed to prepare a student to perform occupational therapy procedures and related tasks under the direction and supervision of a Registered Occupational Therapist.
 The Occupational Therapy Assistant performs various treatment procedures delegated by the Registered Occupational Therapist to patients with physical, psychological, or cognitive disabilities.
 The Assistant also will work independently in programs to prevent disability and maintain health, such as Activity Director.

-Degree Awarded: Associate in Applied Science

-For More Information Contact:

-Allied Health Services Division at Metro Campus: (918) 595-7002 for program application form and any specific program information.
-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, PO.
-Box 31220, Bethesda, MD 20824-1220.
+Degree Awarded: Associate in Applied Science The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P O. Box 31220, Bethesda, MD 20824-1220.
 AOTAs phone number is (301) 652-2682 (Website: www.aota.org).
 Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-The total number of graduates who passed the National Board of Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate takers in 2008-2010 was 40 out of 41, which is a pass rate of 97.5%.
-During this 3-year period, the program had 41 graduates.
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Admission To The Program: